-The level required in these areas would usually be provided in a first undergraduate course.
-The Scottish Mathematical Sciences Training Centre Statistics stream Method of delivery As standard each lecture will be a total of 2 hours (including a tea/coffee break!) on Tuesday from 1.00-3.00.
-Questions are encouraged during lectures and there will also be opportunities to discuss particular issues that arise within lectures and/or associated exercises.
-The Scottish Mathematical Sciences Training Centre Statistics stream Assessments Short projects after each block of 5 sessions.
+The Scottish Mathematical Sciences Training Centre Statistics stream Method of delivery

+- As standard each lecture will be a total of 2 hours (including a tea/coffee break!) on Tuesday from 1.00-3.00. - Questions are encouraged during lectures and there will also be opportunities to discuss particular issues that arise within lectures and/or associated exercises. - The first half of semester 1 (Regression and Simulation Methods) will be run as an online video course.
+It covers what for most will be revision.
+We ask you to check the material covered.
+If any of it is unfamiliar, you can view the relevant lectures, and attempt the related tutorial questions.
+Tutorial help will be arranged locally.

+The Scottish Mathematical Sciences Training Centre Statistics stream Assessments

+Short projects after each block of 5 sessions.